 Fake reviews are also a problem on Airbnb.
 A host may ask their friends and family to book and then write fake reviews.

 Some hosts also charge for extras.
 For example, you might be charged for electricity.
 This is common in some countries in Asia where electricity costs are high.
 Sometimes the host advertises Wifi but you only get a few gigabytes of data.
 You have to pay if you need more.

 The best way to avoid falling victim to an Airbnb scam is to read the reviews carefully.
 Try to only stay in properties that have 50+ reviews with an average rating of 4.8+.
 This will weed out most of the scams.
 Serious hosts will go out of their way to prevent a bad review.
 If you book a place with a review under 4.5 or only a handful of reviews, you’re taking a gamble.

 Of course, a bad Airbnb host could also steal from you.
 They could enter the room while you’re out and go through your belongings.
-I haven’t heard of this happening but it’s entirely possible.
+This isn’t common but it happens.

 Theft can also be an issue in some hotels.
 If you leave valuables or cash sitting out, a dishonest housekeeper could steal from you.
 It is also not unheard of for hotel staff to enter your room while you’re out and go through your belongings.
 This is an issue at some sketchy low-end hotels in some parts of the world.
 Theft at hotels isn’t common but it happens.

 Winner: Scams are less common in hotels.
 There are a number of common scams that AirBnb hosts run.

 Airbnb contributes to housing shortages and housing pricing increases for locals.
 In touristy cities, people buy up dozens of properties and rent them out on Airbnb.
 People do this because short-term Airbnb rentals can bring in more than twice as much revenue as standard long-term rentals.